Tu BiShvat: Modern customs

 On Tu BiShvat 1890, Rabbi Ze'ev Yavetz, one of the founders of the Mizrachi religious Zionist movement, took his students to plant trees in the agricultural town of Zikhron Ya'akov.
 This custom was adopted in 1908 by the Jewish Teachers Union and later by the Jewish National Fund, established in 1901 to oversee land reclamation and afforestation of the Land of Israel.
-In the early 20th century, the Jewish National Fund devoted the day to planting eucalyptus trees to stop the plague of malaria in the Hula Valley; today the Fund schedules major tree-planting events in large forests every Tu BiShvat.
-Over a million Israelis take part in the Jewish National Fund's Tu BiShvat tree-planting activities.
+In the early 20th century, the Jewish National Fund devoted the day to planting eucalyptus trees to stop the plague of malaria in the Hula Valley.

+Ecological organizations in Israel and the diaspora have adopted the holiday to further environmental-awareness programs.
+Tu BiShvat is often referred to as the Israeli Arbor Day.

+The Jewish National Fund schedules major tree-planting events in large forests every Tu BiShvat, and over a million Israelis take part in its Tu BiShvat tree-planting activities.
+On Israeli kibbutzim, Tu BiShvat is celebrated as an agricultural holiday.

 In keeping with the idea of Tu BiShvat marking the revival of nature, many of Israel's major institutions have chosen this day for their inauguration.
 The cornerstone-laying of the Hebrew University of Jerusalem took place on Tu BiShvat 1918; the Technion in Haifa, on Tu BiShvat 1925; and the Knesset, on Tu BiShvat 1949.

 In the diaspora, starting especially in North America in the 1980s, Tu BiShvat became treated as the Jewish "Earth Day" – with contemporary communities emphasizing all kinds of actions and activism related to the environment and the natural world.